TheRealGtx/TheRealGtx.github.io/README.md

 # 💫 About Me:
-Computer science student at University of Bologna, I'm currently working as a software developer
+Computer science student at University of Bologna, I'm currently working as a software developer.

 ## 🌐 Socials: